-Q: What would be my typical commission savings if I list with the Jesse Lane Realty Team?
+What would be my typical commission savings if I list with the Jesse Lane Realty?

-A: A Pricing Strategy Advisor (PSA) is a certification issued by the National Association of Realtors that a Realtor member is a specialist in pricing properties, creating CMAs, working with appraisers, and guiding clients through the anxieties and misperceptions they often have about home values.
+A Pricing Strategy Advisor (PSA) is a certification issued by the National Association of Realtors acknowledging that a Realtor qualifies as a specialist in pricing properties, creating CMAs, working with appraisers, and guiding clients through the misperceptions they often have about home values.
 [CMA stands for Comparative Market Analysis.]

-Q: How is it that your realty team can offer such low commissions?
+How is it that you can offer such low commissions?

-A: Our realty team takes full advantage of all the latest software to streamline our business activities.
-Our seller clients must still offer buyer agents a commission via the MLS to entice those agents to show the property, however we let our seller clients make the decision regarding how much to offer buyer agents.
+Jesse Lane Realty takes full advantage of all the latest software to streamline business activities.
+Clients must still offer buyer agents a commission via the MLS to entice those agents to show the property, however, clients make the final decision regarding how much to offer buyer agents.

-A: Our realty team pays a per-transaction fee for E&O coverage.
-However, it’s notable that the our realty team has never been named in a lawsuit (nor has our team leader).
-We believe in the old adage “An ounce of prevention is worth a ton of cure!“
+Yes, however, it’s notable that in over 30 years, I have never been named in a lawsuit as a result of any real estate transaction.
+I believe in the old adage “An ounce of prevention is worth a ton of cure!” – Benjamin Franklin

-A: Our realty team can list properties in any county that borders the bay: San Francisco, Marin, Solano, Contra Costa, Alameda, Santa Clara, and San Mateo counties.
-Our currently advertised commission to our office applies for those counties.
-If your property is beyond this area, give us a call to see if we can help in some other way to save you sale commission dollars.
+Properties in any county that borders the bay can be served: San Francisco, Marin, Solano, Contra Costa, Alameda, Santa Clara, and San Mateo counties.
+The currently advertised seller-side commission for Stellar Full-Service applies for those counties.
+If your property is beyond this area, give me a call to see if I can help in some other way to save you sale commission dollars.

 Dual representation is legal in California.
-Our realty team would need to assist that unrepresented buyer.
-Our realty team’s office would then earn the commission offered by the seller in the MLS for buyer agents (in addition to the advertised listing-side commission to our realty team’s office).
-Still, it may be best for all concerned parties for the buyer to obtain their own agent.
-Either way, the total commission paid at close is the same as documented in the listing agreement, i.e. the advertised commission to our realty team’s office plus the seller’s advertised MLS commission to the buyer’s agent.
+My office would need to assist that unrepresented buyer and would then earn the commission offered by the seller to MLS buyer agents (in addition to the advertised listing-side commission).
+Still, it may be best for the buyer to obtain their own agent.
+Either way, the total commission paid at close of escrow is the same.